viperproject/gobra-book/src/01/loops-binarysearch.md

 We will follow along with the example of the function `BinarySearchArr(arr [N]int, target int) (idx int, found bool)`, adapted from [Go's BinarySearch for slices](https://cs.opensource.google/go/go/+/refs/tags/go1.23.4:src/slices/sort.go;l=126).
-Here we use arrays of integers instead of generic slices:
+Here, we use arrays of integers instead of generic slices:
 The contract we write formalizes the docstring:
 ``` go
 // BinarySearch searches for target in a sorted slice and returns the earliest